-Avoiding your loan payments in Singapore has serious consequences that will get in the way of your goals.
+Avoiding loan repayments in Singapore has serious consequences that will get in the way of your life goals.

 If you take a loan, it should always be one you are in a position to repay.
 Defaulting on your loan may seem like an easy way out, but it can create problems that will plague you for years to come.

 You can get both secured and unsecured loans from banks.
 A loan is considered secured when there is collateral (something to back the promise of the borrower), and unsecured if it is based on trust and the borrower’s reputation.

 An example of a secured loan would be a car loan or housing loan.
 In these cases, the collateral (the guarantee that you will repay the loan) is the car or house in question.
 If you are unable to repay your home loan, for example, the lending bank has a right to foreclose on your house.

 Another type of secured loan, which is often restricted to affluent borrowers, is lombard lending.
 In these kinds of loan, the collateral can be almost anything of high value (e.g. a collection of vintage cars, antiques, or wine.)
 If the borrowers do not repay a loan, the bank will seize their collateral.

 Hence, the consequence of not paying a secured loan is simple: you will lose whatever collateral you put up for the loan.